uclh-criu/learning-datascience/README.md

 # ClinicianCoders

-Slides and handout for Clinician Coders course.
+Slides and handout for the [Clinician Coders](https://www.ucl.ac.uk/school-life-medical-sciences/about-slms/office-vice-provost-health/academic-careers-office/career-schemes/clinician-coders) course.

 No slides for Workshops 2 and 7.
 These are taught off the handouts.